Whether you market to Consumers or Businesses, you'll find that I've probably

 — even very small marketers, helping them become as big as they want to be.

 With this eclectic background, Randy continues to apply his skills to many kinds of business and consumer products and services,

-but he specializes in business-to-business, consumer and business financial, technological products and services, and retail
+but he specializes in business-to-business, consumer and business financial, technological products and services, retail

-(including online stores).
-He has also had some experience with medical products and services.
+(including online stores), direct marketing, and radio.
+He has also had some experience with medical products and healthcare services.

 Randy began his career as a staff copywriter at a radio station in the New York City market (a position he also held for